Bolesław III Wrymouth: Birth and naming

 Bolesław's nickname "Wrymouth" (pl: Krzywousty) appeared in Polish and Latin sources of the 13th century: Genealogia płocka (Criwousti) and the Rocznik świętokrzyski młodszy (Crzyvousti).
-Probably the origin of this nickname dates back on the 12th century and is related with some physical characteristics of the Polish ruler, who were noticed at the time of his reign.
+Probably the origin of this nickname dates back to the 12th century and is related to some physical characteristics of the Polish ruler, who were noticed at the time of his reign.
 Probably he began to be named in this way after 1114, because Gallus Anonymus in his Chronicle never mentioned it.
 In the Kronika książąt polskich and Kronika polsko-śląska Bolesław was qualified by the Latin adjective curvus, whose significance remains unclear.
-According to the 14th-century Kronika o Piotrze Włostowicu the duke was hunchbacked (Latin: gibbosus) or had a crooked mouth.
+According to the 14th-century Kronika o Piotrze Włostowicu, the duke was hunchbacked (Latin: gibbosus) or had a crooked mouth.
 The 15th-century chronicler Jan Długosz wrote:

-He had a mouth on one side slightly bent, and for this he was called Wrymouth; however, this is not marred his face, and even added to him some charm.
+He had a mouth on one side slightly bent, and for this he was called Wrymouth; however, this did not mar his face, and even added to him some charm.

-In March 1972, in the Masovian Blessed Virgin Mary Cathedral of Płock, where according to tradition Bolesław was buried, an archaeological research project was conducted.
+In March 1972, in the Masovian Blessed Virgin Mary Cathedral of Płock, where, according to tradition, Bolesław was buried, an archaeological research project was conducted.
 A coffin was discovered containing the bones of 16 men and women.
 One of the skulls, of a man who died aged 50, had a deformed mandible.
 There is a hypothesis that these remains belonged to Bolesław.
 Opponents of this theory suggest that the duke was named in this way many years after his death, and his contemporary Gallus did not mention any physical defect in the hero of his Chronicles.
 The defenders of the hypothesis argue that the work of Gallus has the characteristics of a panegyric in honor of Bolesław, because the chronicler did not mention his physical infirmities.
 It is also speculated that the bone damage occurred as a result of childbirth complications, which led to the death of his mother a few months later.

 The nickname of Boleslaw was also explained in other ways.
 According to a legend, Boleslaw slammed his face against a wall after watching his father's subservience towards the Germans and Czechs.
 According to Jan Długosz, the duke in his youth had an ulcer, which caused the deformity of his face.
 According to older historiography, he received the nickname Wrymouth for his perjury.